 The Young People’s Learning Agency was established by the Apprenticeships, Skills, Children and Learning Act 2009 and launched in April 2010.
 It is sponsored by the Department for Education and exists to support the delivery of training and education to all 16- to 19-year-olds in England, and oversees funding of academies.

-In England, more than 1.6 million young people are in some form of education, the highest ever number, with 91.6 per cent of 16- and 17-year-olds participating in education or work-based education and training at the end of 2010.
-Participation of 16-year-olds alone stands at 96.1 per cent.
-In 2010, four out of five young people aged 19 were qualified to at least level 2 and more than half of all young people were qualified to level 3.
+In England, more than 1.6 million young people are in some form of education, the highest ever number, with 91.6% of 16- and 17-year-olds participating in education or work-based education and training at the end of 2010.
+Participation of 16-year-olds alone stands at 96.1%.
+In 2010, 4 out of 5 young people aged 19 were qualified to at least level 2 and more than half of all young people were qualified to level 3.

 The pre-16 pupil premium has been introduced to provide schools with extra funding to spend on interventions that can support the attainment of disadvantaged pupils.
 The Government remains committed to full participation in education and training for 16- and 17-year-olds, to raising the participation age to 17 in 2013 and to 18 in 2015.
 The question for post-16 funding is how it can be most effectively used to better support young people’s prospects, which are too often determined by home background and circumstance.

-In 2010 only 55 per cent of young people managed a C or better in GCSE English and maths.
-Of those who did not achieve this level by age 16, only 24 per cent in English and 17 per cent in maths went on to reach this level by age 19.
+In 2010 only 55% of young people managed a C or better in GCSE English and maths.
+Of those who did not achieve this level by age 16, only 24% in English and 17% in maths went on to reach this level by age 19.